Jays beat Yanks for 8th straight, 1/2 game back in wild card

+The message there, according to manager Charlie Montoyo, is that after nearly two years away from their home park in Toronto, going on the road won’t faze the Blue Jays.

+“It’s not easy to come and be relaxed at Yankee Stadium,” he said.
+“And they did for four games.”

-NEW YORK (AP) — Bo Bichette thumped a leadoff homer in the first inning and singled in the tiebreaking run in the seventh, Vladimir Guerrero Jr. hit his 42nd homer, and the Toronto Blue Jays held off the skidding New York Yankees 6-4 Thursday night for their eighth straight win.
+Bo Bichette thumped a leadoff homer in the first inning and singled in the tiebreaking run in the seventh, Vladimir Guerrero Jr. hit his 42nd homer, and Toronto held off skidding New York 6-4 Thursday night for its eighth straight win.

 The Blue Jays completed their first four-game sweep in the Bronx since 2003 and pulled within a half-game of New York for the final AL wild card.
-Toronto has its longest winning streak since an 11-game spurt in 2015.
+This run also included three wins at home against Oakland — another team in the playoff hunt — and gave Toronto its longest winning streak since an 11-game spurt in 2015.

+It’s the first time a team never trailed while sweeping the Yankees over four games in New York since 1908, when the club was known as the Highlanders, according to STATS.

+“It’s special,” Bichette said.
+“We feel like everybody can contribute in a lot of different ways.”

 The Yankees have lost six straight and 10 of 12, a jarring collapse immediately following a 13-game winning streak that propelled them to the top of the wild-card race.
 They fell a game behind idle Boston for the lead spot.

-First time since 1908, the Yankees were swept in a four-game home series while never leading, according to STATS.
+“We just had a horrible homestand,” Yankees manager Aaron Boone said.
+“It’s not OK. … But we’ve been through this throughout the season.
+We’re up against it again.
+We look forward to going out and turning this around tomorrow.
+We know it can turn just as quick as it’s gone sideways here.”

 José Berríos (11-7) dominated the Yankees until Anthony Rizzo’s two-run homer in the sixth tied it at 2.
-The right-hander got two outs in the seventh before being pulled after 109 pitches.
-He was charged with two runs and struck out eight.
+The right-hander got two outs in the seventh before being pulled after 109 pitches, allowing two runs with eight strikeouts.

 Bichette got the first of his three hits with his 22nd homer to begin the game.
 Randal Grichuk added a solo shot against New York starter Nestor Cortes Jr., and Teoscar Hernández also had three hits for Toronto.